AgustinAllamanoCosta/fork-newin/README.md

 The *neWin* in comparison is:

-* Same command works on both WSL and native linux - keeps you package.json scripts consistent.
+* Same command works on both WSL, PowerShell and native Linux - keeps you package.json scripts consistent.

 * Multiple commands can be executed, each opening in a new window!
 So in your package.json's scripts you can have